 One important thing to think about is the price.
 You can find low-end planar magnetic headphones for less than $500 (or even $300) while the electrostatic headphones are usually pricier.
 However, if you are looking for a high-end model, the prices are similar.
 Also, there are more options when it comes to planars.
 The number of available electrostatic headphones is very limited.
 In spite of the great sound quality, electrostatic headphones are still not as popular as planar magnetic headphones.

-Now that you know the most important things about electrostatic headphones and their advantages and disadvantages, we can move onto our selection of 9 best electrostatic headphones.
-These are our top picks.
+Now that you know the most important things about electrostatic headphones and their advantages and disadvantages, we can move onto our selection of 9 best electrostatic headphones in 2021.

 1. STAX SR-009 Open-Back Electrostatic Headphones